samy-bouchentouf/LKB/README.md

 counts based on the contents of the `documents/` folders.

+For diagrams, only generated diagram files are counted, avoiding duplicate counts caused by internal JSON representations.

 ## Quick Question

 Questions asked from the Home page are automatically forwarded to the Chat page.